intel/rmd/README.md

 This entry point and its sub-categories are to get system cache information. so only "GET" method is accepted by this entry point.

 ### "/workloads" entry point ###
 Through the "/workloads" entry point you can specify a workload by CPU IDs and/or task IDs.
 And specify the workload's demand of caches in one of two ways.
-The first way is to specify the "max\_cache/min\_cache" values explicitly as aforementioned.
+The first way is to specify the Cache *max*/*min*" values explicitly as aforementioned.
 The second way is to associate the workload with one of the pre-defined "policies" (see below "/policy" entry point).
-The pre-defined policies have pre-defined "max\_cache/min\_cache" values that they are translated into.
+The pre-defined policies have pre-defined *max*/*min* values that they are translated into.

 ### "/hospitality" entry point ###
 The reason behind this "/hospitality" entry point is that there are often the needs to know how well a host can do to fulfill a certain cache allocation requirement.
 This requirement usually comes from scheduling in a large cluster deployment.
 So the notion of "hospitality score" is introduced.